Saravanan2104/Innomatics_Internship_tasks/README.md

-# Innomatics Internship — Programming Task 1
+# Innomatics Internship — Programming Tasks

-This repository contains my solutions for **Programming Task – 1 (Basic Python Programming)** assigned by **Innomatics Research Labs** as part of the Data Science Internship Program.
+This repository contains my solutions for **Programming Tasks (Basic Python Programming)** assigned by **Innomatics Research Labs** as part of the Data Science Internship Program.

 ---